Skip to content

 Example

-Since we already have a test for sqlmesh_example.full_model, in this example we'll show how to generate a test for sqlmesh_example.incremental_model, which is provided as part of the sqlmesh init command and defined as follows:
+In this example, we'll show how to generate a test for sqlmesh_example.incremental_model, which is another model provided as part of the sqlmesh init command and defined as follows:

 MODEL (